rstrouse/ESPSomfy-RTS/README.md

 ![image](https://user-images.githubusercontent.com/47839015/213935196-753e994c-7cd6-480f-8e6e-e5a61266fc3c.png)

 # Getting Started
 To get started you must create a radio device.
-There wiki contains full instructions on how to get this up and running.
+The wiki contains full instructions on how to get this up and running.
 You don't need a soldering iron to make this project work.
 Dupont connections between the radio and the ESP32 will suffice.
 However, I have also included some instructions on how to make an inconspicuous radio enclosure for a few bucks.
 Here is the [Simple Hardware Guide](https://github.com/rstrouse/ESPSomfy-RTS/wiki/Simple-ESPSomfy-RTS-device)

 Next you need to get the initial firmware installed onto the ESP32.
 Once the firmware built and installed for your ESP32.
 The firmware installation process is a matter of compiling the sketch using the Arduino IDE.
 You will find the firmware guide in the wiki [Firmware Guide](https://github.com/rstrouse/ESPSomfy-RTS/wiki/Compiling-the-Firmware)